Tools4everBV/HelloID-Conn-Prov-Target-Raet-Beaufort-IAM-API-Contact-Details/readme.md

 | Client Secret  | The Client Secret to connect with the IAM API (created when registering the App in in the Visma Developer portal).                                               | Yes       |
 | Tenant ID      | The Tenant ID to specify to which Raet tenant to connect with the IAM API (available in the Visma Developer portal after the invitation code has been accepted). | Yes       |
 | UpdateOnUpdate | If you also want to update the user on a update account                                                                                                          |           |

-### Prerequisites
-> [!IMPORTANT]
-> The latest version of this connector requires **new api credentials**.
-To get these, please follow the [Visma documentation](https://community.visma.com/t5/Kennisbank-Youforce-API/Visma-Developer-portal-een-account-aanmaken-applicatie/ta-p/527059) on how to register the App and grant access to client data.
-- Authorized Visma Developers account in order to request and receive the API credentials in the [Visma Developer portal](https://oauth.developers.visma.com).
-Please follow the [Visma documentation on how to register the App and grant access to client data](https://community.visma.com/t5/Kennisbank-Youforce-API/Visma-Developer-portal-een-account-aanmaken-applicatie/ta-p/527059).
-- ClientID, ClientSecret and tenantID to authenticate with the IAM API of Raet Beaufort.
-Please follow the [Visma documentation on how to register the App and grant access to client data](https://community.visma.com/t5/Kennisbank-Youforce-API/Visma-Developer-portal-een-account-aanmaken-applicatie/ta-p/527059).

-### Remarks
-- Currently, only the 'Business Email Address' and 'Business Phone Number' fields can be updated, no other fields are (currently) supported.
-    > When the value in Raet Beaufort equals the value in HelloID, the action will be skipped (no update will take place).
-- The endpoint operates asynchronously.
-The data is first stored and internally verified before being submitted to BO4.
-To track the processing in the API, a ticketId is returned.
-The ticket ID must be used to check the status of the API call.
-Within the API, various checks are performed.
-For example, it checks that the email address matches the format aaaa@bbbb.xxx.
-It also checks that the phone number does not contain alphanumeric values.
-However, it does support phone numbers like "035-1234567".

 ## Getting help